mapp-digital/Mapp-Fashion-ReactNative-Plugin/README.md

 }
 ```

+For an Expo setup, you need to install the [Expo Storage plugin](https://www.npmjs.com/package/mapp-fashion-react-native-sdk-expo).

 ### 2. Use the Hooks

 Once wrapped with the provider, you can use the SDK hooks in any component: